 Domain methods offer powerful attributes in that complex nonlinear flow behavior, such as that evident in partially saturated [Neuman, 1973] or turbulent flow [Elsworth, 1985], may be easily accommodated.
 The system matrices are nonfully populated and in many instances are sparse, allowing considerable economy in storage requirements and execution time.
 Further computational savings may be realized with the finite element class of domain solutions where elemental and global system matrices are guaranteed symmetric and positive definite for linear and nonlinear potential flow problems alike.
-The extensive meshing within the domain, however, exacerbates data input requirements and introduces additional inter-
+The extensive meshing within the domain, however, exacerbates data input requirements and introduces additional internal degrees of freedom for which results are sometimes not required.
+Thus although the matrix bandwidth may be small, the number of active equations comprising the system may be extremely large.